-Pursuant to a consulting agreement dated January 1, 2016, David Hall provides advice and strategic guidance in connection with our company's business and advice regarding regulatory compliance.
-Our company has agreed to pay Mr. Hall compensation for such services if required.

-Pursuant to a director's services agreement dated January 1, 2016, Mr. Hall serves as the chairman and a member of our board of directors.
-In consideration, our company has agreed to pay an annual retainer of \$15,000 to serve as the chairman, an annual retainer of \$10,000 to serve as a director, a fee of \$1,000 per board meeting, a fee of \$1,000 per Audit Committee meeting and \$1,000 per Corporate Governance Committee meeting.
+Pursuant to a consulting agreement dated January 1, 2016, David Hall provides advice and strategic guidance in connection with the Company's business and advice regarding regulatory compliance.
+The Company has agreed to pay Mr. Hall compensation for such services if required.
+Pursuant to a director's services agreement dated January 1, 2016, Mr. Hall serves as the Chairman and a member of the Board.
+In consideration, the Company has agreed to pay an annual retainer of \$15,000 to serve as the Chairman, an annual retainer of \$10,000 per Board meeting, a fee of \$1,000 per Audit Committee meeting and \$1,000 per Nominating, Compensation and Corporate Governance Committee meeting.
 The consulting agreement expired on January 1, 2017.